 Solar energy development provides significant opportunity to generate revenue in Detroit.
-With the rise of community net-metering programs, individual residents could have the opportunity to benefit economically from these developments even if they do not live adjacent to a solar development.
-As an industry, solar is one of the fastest growing industries in the country, adding jobs 10 times faster than the rest of the economy.
-This
+With the rise of community net-metering programs, individual residents could have

 In Salem, Oregon, land adjacent to a greenbelt was estimated to be worth about \$1,200 an acre more than land only 1,000 feet away.